 - Photo Credit Steve Mason/Photodisc/Getty Images

-A non-wage garnishment is a way for creditors to collect unpaid debt balances from ...
-Income earned by self-employed individuals such as...
+A non-wage garnishment is a way for creditors to collect unpaid debt balances from individuals who do not earn regular employment wages....

 Can the IRS Garnish Wages From Non-Employees?